kestra-io/docs/docs/developer-guide/flowable/README.md

 ## Templates
 [Templates](../templates) are special tasks that will include tasks from a template at *runtime*.
-You defined the template and can now use it on every flow you want, allowing it to share the common tasks between your flows.
+First, you create the template, then you can use it on every flow you want, allowing to share common tasks between your flows.

 ```yaml
 id: template